google/opencasebook/trademarks.md

 > without evidence of actual sales.

-In _Planetary Motion_ the successful party bought the trademark rights from the earliest author of the email software called called "Coolmail."
-As you read the following case, consider: which of Byron Darrah's actions were taken into consideration by the court as evidence of trademark ownership rights?
-How is use in commerce defined?
+In _Planetary Motion_ the successful party bought the trademark rights from the earliest author of the email software called "Coolmail."
+As you read the following case, consider: how is use in commerce defined?
+Which of Byron Darrah's actions were taken into consideration by the court as evidence of trademark ownership rights?
 What is the reasoning behind permitting non-profit organizations to enforce their trademarks?
-What benefits does the Court attribute to the original author releasing software under the GNU GPL?
+What benefits does the Court attribute to the original author releasing software under the GPL?

-[^FirstPlanet]: _Planetary Motion, Inc. v.
+[^Planet]: _Planetary Motion, Inc. v.
 Techsplosion, Inc._, 261 F.3d 1188
     (11th Cir.
 2001)

 [^21]: _See New England Duplicating Co. v.
 Mendes_, 190 F.2d 415, 417-418 (1st